SinaMehraeen/Youtube_Transcript_Downloader/README.md

 # YouTube Channel Transcript Downloader

-A Python tool to download transcripts from all videos on a YouTube channel and process them into clean, formatted files.
+A Python tool to download transcripts from all videos on a YouTube channel, fetch video statistics, clean the content, and save as formatted files - all in one step.

 ## Features

 - 📺 **Download all transcripts** from any YouTube channel
+- 📊 **Fetch video statistics** (views, likes, comments) automatically
+- 🧹 **Clean transcript text** (removes [Music], [Applause], etc.)
-- 📝 **Plain text output** with video metadata
+- 📝 **Clean formatted output** ready to use
-- 🔄 **Post-processing script** to clean and convert to Markdown
 - 🎯 **Prioritizes manual transcripts** over auto-generated ones
 - ⏱️ **Rate limiting protection** with automatic retries
 - 📁 **Skip existing files** - resume interrupted downloads